Hlinka Gretzky Cup: Canada Shades Sweden in Semifinal Shootout

 Perfetti had all the moves on this day and has been a scoring machine at the Hlinka, which shouldn’t come as a huge surprise since he led all OHL rookies in goals with 37 last season.

-As was the case against both Finland and Switzerland, Perfetti had his chances for the hat trick in regulation against Sweden but got stoned by Wallstedt on another sweet set-up from Hendrix Lapierre in the third period after another good look was deflected away by a defender following his second goal in the second period.
+As was the case against both Finland and Switzerland, Perfetti had his chances for the hat trick in regulation against Sweden but got stoned by Wallstedt on a sweet set-up from Hendrix Lapierre in the third period after another good look was deflected away by a defender late in the second period following his second goal.

 Perfetti and Lapierre have been a dynamic duo for Canada, with Lapierre (3-7-10) just one point off the record that is now shared by five players in Perfetti, Podkolzin, Alexis Lafreniere (2018), Nathan MacKinnon (2012) and American forward Thomas Novak (2014).
-Lapierre produced his tournament-leading seventh assist against Sweden by springing Perfetti for his first breakaway goal during a 4-on-4 situation early in the second period.
+Lapierre got his tournament-leading seventh assist against Sweden by springing Perfetti for his first breakaway goal during a 4-on-4 situation early in the second period.
 Lapierre is also looking like a potential top-10 pick for 2020.

 Ljungman’s Rise Continues